 For undergraduate students, Woodbury coordinates a comprehensive financial-aid program consisting of scholarships, grants, loans and part-time employment through funding from state and federal programs, its own resources, and outside/private donors.
 The Free Application for Federal Student Aid (FAFSA) and the Woodbury University Application for Financial Aid are required to be completed by all entering and returning students in order to apply for financial aid.
 Graduate-student aid packages consist primarily of loans.
-The FAFSA is required as well in order to determine eligibility for the Federal Direct Education Loan Programs specifically for the Federal Direct Stafford Loan program.
+A valid FAFSA is required to determine eligibility for the Federal Direct Education Loan Programs.
 Alternative loan funding may also be an option; however, this type of funding is based on the applicant’s credit history and ratings.
 Financial-aid awards will be applied toward direct costs (tuition, fees, materials or lab fees, parking, and any contracted housing and meal charges) first.
 Institutional grants and, typically, most named scholarship awards can only be used to pay tuition.
 The Business Office will notify you of any credit balance available on your student account after your direct costs have first been paid.
 These credit balances will be refunded to you and may be used to cover your indirect costs such as books, supplies, and miscellaneous expenses.

 Graduate students that demonstrate merit based on admit scores and grade point averages may qualify for scholarships and/or teaching assistantships in their program of study.
 Consult your admissions counselor for more information.

 University Grant – The Woodbury University Grant is awarded to undergraduate students with demonstrated financial need.
 Students must maintain satisfactory academic progress (2.0 GPA), enroll at least half-time, and continue to demonstrate financial need as determined through the FAFSA in order to continue to receive this award.